 Original post: Every place that has been banned guns has seen murder rates go up.
 You cannot point to one place where murder rates have fallen, whether it’s Chicago or D.C. or even island nations such as England, Jamaica, or Ireland.

 For an example of homicide rates before and after a ban, take the case of the handgun ban in England and Wales in January 1997 (source here see Table 1.01 and the column marked “Offences currently recorded as homicide per million population”).
 After the ban, clearly homicide rates bounce around over time, but there is only one year (2010) where the homicide rate is lower than it was in 1996.
 The immediate effect was about a 50 percent increase in homicide rates.
 The homicide rate only began falling when there was a large increase in the number of police officers during 2003 and 2004.
 Despite the huge increase in the number of police, the murder rate still remained slightly higher than the immediate pre-ban rate.

 As an aside, homicides in England and Wales are not counted the same as in other countries.
 Their homicide numbers “exclude any cases which do not result in conviction, or where the person is not prosecuted on grounds of self defence or otherwise” (Report to Parliament).
 The problem isn’t just that it reduces the recorded homicide rate in England and Wales, but what would a similar reduction mean for the US.

 If taken literally, a simple comparison can be made.
 In 2012, the US murder rate was 4.7 per 100,000, a total of 14,827.
 Arrests amounted to only 7,133.
 Using only people who were arrested (not just convicted) would lower the US murder rate to 2.26 per 100,000.
-More information on the adjustment for England and Wales is available here and it suggests that while many homicides are excluded it isn’t as large as it would appear (in 1997, the downward adjustment would be about 12 percent).
+More information on the adjustment for England and Wales is available here and it suggests that while many homicides are excluded it isn’t anywhere near as large as the above quoted Report to Parliament would suggest (in 1997, the downward adjustment would be about 12 percent).

 Other information for Ireland and Jamaica.